MaathLino/battleship-fa/README.md

 BattleShip FA 2.0 GOTY Edition
 ===============

-The Battleship FA is a free and open-source battleship game written in Python 3.5.
+The Battleship FA is a free battleship game written in Python 3.5.

-### Getting Started

 ### Support